Benj972/sf4_API/README.md

 Documentation:
 --------------
-* This API project is documented you find it with request `api/doc`.
+* This API project is documented you find it with request `api/doc` or [here](https://github.com/Benj972/sf4_API/blob/refactoring/docs/swagger.md).
 * You can also look at the [Diagrams](https://github.com/Benj972/sf4_API/tree/refactoring/diagram).